botwiki/botwiki.org/content/index.md

 /*
-Title: Catalog of friendly, useful, artistic online bots, and resources that can help you make them
+Title: Cataloging the world of creative bots, clumsy AI, and machine ethics.
-Description: Cataloging the world of creative bots, clumsy AI, and machine ethics.
+Description: Botwiki is a collection of useful, friendly, and artistic online bots, and resources for making them.
 Nav: hidden
 Thumbnail: /content/images/botwiki-nixiebot-1500px.jpg
 Small thumbnail: /content/images/botwiki-nixiebot-small-thumbnail.jpg